TLRKFXE/BiliShelf/README.en.md

 - Folder create/delete/sort/search and custom folder descriptions
 - Custom tag management
 - Recycle bin workflow
-- Bilibili sync import (still improving, the user experience may be poor, see the final note for details)
+- Bilibili sync import (**still improving, the user experience may be poor, please use with caution, see the final note for details**)
 - Backup export/import in JSON and CSV
 - Video search: default targets title + tags; fielded search supports uploader, description, and custom tags
 - Date-range search